Shrutirupa/myResearch/README.md

 # myResearch
-The page consists of different researches in different domains and subjects that I am interested in.
+The repo will consist of different researches in different domains and subjects that I am interested in.